zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/upgrade/_index.md

 ## Troubleshooting {#troubleshooting}

-#### Find out status of Portworx pods {#find-out-status-of-portworx-pods}
+#### Find out status of Portworx pods

-To get more information about the status of Portworx daemonset across the nodes, run:
+To get more information about the status of Portworx DaemonSet across the nodes, run:

 ```text
 kubectl get pods -o wide -n kube-system -l name=portworx